nero2009/redux-saga-example/README.md

 Yarn Start
 ```

-[^longnote]: If you notice any bug or have suggestions that can improve this Application and make it easier to understand please send a PR.😉
+[^1]: If you notice any bug or have suggestions that can improve this Application and make it easier to understand please send a PR.😉